babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 > multiple finality providers.

 Optional parameters:
-- `--eots-pk`: The EOTS public key maintained by the connected EOTS manager instance that the finality provider should use.
-  If one is not provided the finality provider will request the creation of a new one from the connected EOTS manager instance.
 - `--website`: Your finality provider's website
 - `--security-contact`: Contact email for security issues
 - `--details`: Additional description of your finality provider